bean-mhm/img-aligner/docs/v0.1.0-alpha/tutorial.md

 You'll notice two controls in the _IMAGES_ section named _Base Image Multiplier_ and _Target Image Multiplier_.
 We'll address these in later examples.

+> [!NOTE]
+> If you're wondering why img-aligner only supports OpenEXR images, you almost
+> certainly haven't fully read the [README](../../README.md).

 # Image Viewer